carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 Those errors actually forced the renaming of 27 gene symbols including SEPT4 (now SEPTIN4) and MARCH1 (now MARCHF1).

-Storing and handling dates is generally problematic even in program languages, as we tend to use dates in various formats and those formats are region specific.
+Storing and handling dates is generally problematic even in programming languages, as we tend to use dates in various formats and those formats are region specific.

-Have you ever got confused by a meeting date from american collaborator?
+Have you ever got confused by a meeting date from an American collaborator?

-If the dates are "real" data, for example sample collection from patient, field measurement, and preventing misinterpretations is crucial, there are two safe options:
+If the dates are "real" data, for example sample collection from a patient or field measurement, preventing misinterpretations is crucial.
+There are two safe options:

 1. Store dates in 3 columns for year, month and day: